 It's important for parents to be informed about issues affecting schools from a range of sources.
-Earlier this year we released PTA UK’s position on school funding in England, which was informed by the results of our 2016 annual Parent Survey.
+Earlier this year we released Parentkind’s position on school funding in England, which was informed by the results of our 2016 annual Parent Survey.

 We know from our 2016 and 2017 annual survey of parents that schools are increasingly asking parents to donate to the school fund, and that parents are doing so in larger numbers and quantities than ever before.
 The requests are made to help schools meet running costs at a time when budgets are not being increased in line with rising demand and costs.
 This also shows how essential parents are in the education landscape.

 Why is school funding topical?